rocchdi/fastapi-and-mysql/README.md

 # The Fast API image
-We use a Fastapi API in order to query our Netflix Mysql database For example, we can display some movie titles i from the database or find the country where a movie has been made The FAst API image is also created and puched to the DockerHub repository :
+We use a Fastapi API in order to query our Netflix Mysql database For example, we can display some movie titles from the database or find the country where a movie has been made The FAst API image is also created and puched to the DockerHub repository :
 ```
 rocchdi/apimysql:1.0.0